 What are the best Kingdom Come: Deliverance mods?
-Since the game is relatively new there are not many Kingdom Come: Deliverance mods to choose from.
-That number will grow as the game gains momentum, though, which will no doubt be handy given that it can be unforgiving in its quest for realism - mods can help soothe the pain.
+Since it’s April 2018 release, the answers to that question has been ever-changing as the community sets to work populating an enormous pile of user-created content, ever-growing in number.
+That number will grow as the community gains experience with the modding tools, too, but the first wave of mods certainly sorts out some common bugbears.
+Which will no doubt be handy, given that it can be unforgiving in its quest for realism – mods can help soothe the pain.

 Without mods, you will find a game without crosshairs on your bows, proper visors on your helmets, and harsh saving restrictions.
 It can be tough going, so if you are suffering more than your fair share of wounds and broken bones, here are the best Kingdom Come: Deliverance mods to give you a helping hand, plus a few we would like to see in future.
 If you need more help, check out our money making, combat, and character build guides.

 How to download Kingdom Come: Deliverance mods

 You will find that Nexus Mods is the best place to look for Kingdom Come: Deliverance mods.
 Adding them to the game can be tricky, but pay careful attention to the instructions given on each mod page and you should not go too far wrong.
 Typically, however, once you have downloaded your mod – using the button located at the top right of the mod page on Nexus Mods – make your way to the Kingdom Come: Deliverance game file in your Steam folder.
 Then go to the ‘Data’ folder and extract the contents of your downloaded zip file into that folder.
 You may want to consider making a backup of the folder before you extract the files into it in case anything goes wrong.